-Excess moisture trapped within your motorhome can cause severe long-term damage to laminates, surfaces, fixtures, and other components of your motorhome.
+Excess moisture trapped within a motorhome can cause severe long-term damage to laminates, surfaces, fixtures, and other components.
 Therefore, it is important to follow moisture-reducing procedures as a normal routine of motorhome ownership and maintenance.

 Tips for controlling condensation: